 A: RST 9999Y (and RST 8888Y) are ROSI-generated devices for ensuring students are registered in a course for each session of the year (useful for income tax and OSAP purposes).
 They do not affect your course load; they are supplementary to it and will disappear once you have completed your degree and convocated.

-Q: How can I enroll in a course in another department (or Centre)?
+Q: How can I enrol in a course in another department (or Centre)?

 A: Students wishing to take 1 course (or 2 half-courses) outside the department should obtain in writing the approval of the Associate Director, MA or PhD.
 Not all graduate departments allow students to enrol in courses via the web so check local enrolment procedures.
 It is not too late to begin this process in Orientation week but you should finalize your timetable before the start of fall term classes..

 Q: Are courses taught by English faculty (ie with non English course designators - ENGXXXX) in other graduate units counted as English courses and can I take an additional 1.0 (or 2 half) non English courses?

 A: Yes, courses taught by English faculty in other graduate units are considered cross listed courses and will count as English courses which means a student has the option of taking either 0.5 or 1.0 courses outside the department towards completing their coursework requirements.
 Please note that students must receive in writing the approval of the MA or Phd Associate Director for courses taken outside the department with the exception of cross listed courses taught by English faculty or courses required for a collaborative program.

 Q: I have not paid my tuition fees yet.
 Can I still enrol in courses?